matteodem/meteor-boilerplate/README.md

 ### Deployments

-Support for [Meteor Up](https://github.com/arunoda/meteor-up) is integrate, use following commands to set up your deployment process.
+Support for [Meteor Up](https://github.com/arunoda/meteor-up) is integrated, use following commands to set up your deployment process.

 ```sh
 node meteor-boilerplate mup:init # walks you through the setup process